Flight Attendant Ejected From Deadly LaGuardia Crash Found Alive, Strapped To Seat

 Flight Attendant Miraculously Survives The Crash

-Solange Tremblay, a flight attendant who was sitting in the jump seat directly behind the cockpit at the time of impact, narrowly survived.
+Solange Tremblay, a senior flight attendant who was sitting in the jump seat directly behind the cockpit at the time of impact, narrowly survived.
 In an interview with Quebec’s TVA News, Tremblay’s daughter, Sarah Lépine, shared that her mother was ejected more than 300 feet from the plane.
 She said:

 “It’s a complete miracle.
 At the moment of impact, her seat was ejected more than 100 meters from the plane.
 They found her, and she was still strapped into her seat.”